Users and security

 SELECT privileges to the database you want Looker to query:

-- Host: The database hostname used to connect to the Google Cloud SQL database (set it to “localhost” if you are using an SSH tunnel).
+- Host: The database hostname used to connect to the Google Cloud SQL database.
+For an SSH tunnel, use

 - Port: The port used to connect to the Google Cloud SQL database.

 - Database: The name of the Google Cloud SQL database instance.

 - Username: The username of the account Looker will use to log in to Google Cloud SQL.

 - Password: The password of the account Looker will use to log in to Google Cloud SQL.